-The electronic environment has changed everything
+The internet changed everything

-Suddenly, ordinary people can copy others' works with incredible ease, become publishers, and use others' works as the basis for new works, incorporating things here and there.
+Everyone can copy others' works with incredible ease, become publishers, and use others' works as the basis for new works, incorporating things here and there.
 These potential creators and publishers work for or attend our universities so we and they need to understand copyright law.
 But, if copyright law was hard to understand in the print environment, it now borders on inscrutable because we must identify copyright issues, apply 200 year old law to cutting edge technologies and create guidelines that real people will follow.
 No small order.

-Copyright to-do list
+Institutional copyright to-do list

 It is important to work from a comprehensive copyright management policy, one that not only addresses use of others' works involving licensing, fair use and performance rights, but also addresses questions of ownership and copyright management so that we take care to protect and exploit that which we help to create.
 Failure to take action can result in catastrophic liability.
 A thoughtful policy that is widely disseminated will go a long way towards establishing the good faith requisite to the most effective defenses available to universities under copyright law.

-This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 Generic License.